Kailash-Sankar/feature_flag_client/README.md

 - npm install
 - npm start

 The clinet app server will auto lauch the localhost url in browser.
-Make sure the ff-server repo is also running.
+Make sure the feature-flag-server repo is also running.

-Additonal documentation is available here: https://beacon.corp.conviva.com/display/~ksankar/Hackathon+2019+-+FortyTwo
+This was done as part of Conviva Hackathon 2019 and was selected as the regional winner.